ChickenDevOk/C/README.md

  printf("%c\n",str);
 }
 ```
-In constract, Double quoted is used to delcare or display full string.
+In contra, Double quoted is used to delcare or display full string.
 We don't need the loop when using double quoted.
 Example:
 ```cpp
 char str[]="Lucifer";
 printf("%s",str);